pcmihnea/HA_WMR500/README.md

 - Once the firmware is patched, flashing it on the base unit will enable the modifications - a firmware image with all modifications is included [on this repo](firmware/wmr500_1490_patched.hex).

 ## 5. (OPTIONAL) Configure the time server
-Since the integration relies on non-standard libraries, a [Home Assistant Docker installation](https://www.home-assistant.io/installation/linux#install-home-assistant-container) is assumed to be already working.
-Also, a MQTT broker (for example Mosquitto) is also [installed](https://mosquitto.org/download), [configured](https://mosquitto.org/man/mosquitto-conf-5.html) and [accesible in HA](https://www.home-assistant.io/docs/mqtt/broker).

 - The following steps are applicable only for a [patched device](#user-content-4-optional-patching-the-device).
 - Install the required python libraries: `sudo pip install Flask gunicorn` ([why gunicorn?](https://flask.palletsprojects.com/en/2.0.x/deploying)).
 - Edit the `http_wmr500.py` file by configuring the HTTP port (`HTTP_PORT`) patched on the device.